LennartFr/global-financing-blockchain/README.md

   <img height="500" src="docs/doc-images/alf-left-pane.png">
 </p>

 Click the square white `IBM Blockchain Platform` extension button in the left pane.
-This will show the packaged contract on top and the blockchain connections on the bottom.
+This will show the packaged contract on top, the 'Local Fabric Ops' and the 'Fabric Gateways' below in the same left pane.

 ## 2.3 Start the local Hyperledger network

+To start the fabric runtime, we right. mouse-button click on the three donts to the right of 'Local Fabric Ops; in the middle of the left pane.

 Click on `local_fabric` to start a network.
 This will download the Docker images required for a local Fabric setup, and start the network.
 You should see the output window as the network sets up.